Board Member Recruitment

 Board members typically work two six-hour days per week (more or less, depending on availability), Monday through Thursday, and are paid a per diem allowance of $300 per day in accordance with KCC 2.34.050.
 50% to 90% of the hours can be completed remotely.
 Board members are also required to attend occasional trainings sponsored by the Department of Revenue.

 Please email a completed application and resume to firstname.lastname@example.org or mail to 500 Fourth Avenue, Suite 510, Seattle, WA 98104.
 You may also provide a cover letter if desired.
 Applications can be mailed to you upon request.

 The BoAE is committed to upholding and promoting equal opportunity.
 The BoAE encourages people of all backgrounds, cultures, and religions to apply, including veterans, people of color, immigrants, refugees, women, LGBTQ people, and people with disabilities.

 If you are interested in applying, please submit your application materials to email@example.com or call 206-477-9362 for further information.
-This recruitment will be open until July 26, 2021.
+Your application will be reviewed when our next vacant position occurs.